 It’s that time of year, when the gyms are flooded, cigarette sales decline and the local dog shelter gets overwhelmed with potential volunteers.
 As the year nears its end, we begin reflecting on the past 12 months we are about to leave behind.
-What happened, what changed and what stayed the same?
-Where did we fail and where did we succeed?
-And after having contemplated all of those things, we naturally start planning the amazing goals we want to achieve in the new year to come.
+And after having contemplated all of those things, we naturally start planning the creative and amazing goals we want to achieve in the new year to come.

-Just in case you don’t know where to start, below is more than 50 New Year’s resolution ideas.
+Just in case you don’t know where to start, below is the top New Year’s resolution ideas.
 Some of them may be familiar and already jotted down on a piece of paper or even on your bucket list, while others may be exactly what you needed to make as a resolution but hadn’t come around to thinking about.
-Either way, you will find all to be inspirational and meaningful, some will be challenging and others will even be fun.
+Either way, you will find all these examples to be inspirational and meaningful, some will be challenging and others will even be fun.

 The Best New Year’s Resolution Ideas: The Ultimate Goals List to Start the Year

 When we speak of a New Year’s Resolution, we are talking about promises we make to ourselves for the brand new year.
 Things we want to achieve like saving money and losing weight, but often struggle to commit to doing.
 This is a tradition that supposedly traces back all the way to Ancient Rome, specifically having to do with Janus, a two-faced God that January was named after.
 Because one face was looking forward and the other back, the Romans took it as a symbol of one face representing the previous year and the other looking into the future year, thought to give forgiveness for previous year’s wrongdoings if the Romans achieved more in the year to follow.